con-kitty/categorifier/plugin/README.md

  `MyCustomClass` simply aggregates operations from type classes in `base`, then it will still categorify.)

+### Partial Application of Categorifier.Categorify.expression

+A call to `Categorifier.Categorify.expression` must be fully saturated to trigger the rewrite rule installed by the plugin.
+For example, `expression . f $ x` or `(if b then expression else somethingElse) (f x)` does not trigger the plugin, but `expression $ f x` and `expression (f x)` do.

+If you need to support a particular kind of partial application (such as `expression . foo $ bar`), you may want to install an additional `CoreToDo`, which runs before the plugin and performs the necessary rewriting (e.g., rewrite `expression . f $ x` into `expression (f x)`).

 ### Limitation of BuildDictionary

 `BuildDictionary.hs` is responsible for building type class dictionaries needed by the plugin to